 Wetland Type Area (Acres)

 Freshwater Emergent Wetland 150.7

 Freshwater Pond 197.7

 Riverine 804.3

 Freshwater Forested/Shrub Wetland 1,783.9

-Lake 29,149.1
+Lake 17,100.0

-TOTAL 32,085.7
+TOTAL 20,036.6

-According to the Lake George Association (LGA) website, the Bolton Swamp is a Black Spruce-Tamarack Bog, which is a conifer forest that occurs on acidic peatlands in cool, poorly drained depressions, with the characteristic trees being black spruce and tamarack.
+According to the Lake George Association (LGA) website, the Bolton Swamp, a lowland area that is situated adjacent and to the south of Huddle Bay as well as along Homer Point Road, is a Black Spruce-Tamarack Bog, which is a conifer forest that occurs on acidic peatlands in cool, poorly drained depressions, with the characteristic trees being black spruce and tamarack.
 There is also a wetland complex around Northwest Bay Brook.

-Floodplains/Flood Risk
+Floodplains/ Flood Risk